GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 - oxAuth RP: `/opt/gluu/jetty/oxauth-rp/webapps/oxauth-rp.war`

-## Upgrade from 3.0.x to 3.1.2
+## Upgrade from 3.0.x to 3.1.3

 !!!
 Warning
-    Before proceeding with an upgrade, make sure to [backup](../operation/backup.md) the Gluu container or LDAP Ldif before proceeding with the upgrade.
+    Before proceeding with an upgrade, make sure to [backup](../operation/backup.md) the Gluu container or LDAP LDIF before proceeding with the upgrade.

 Upgrading generally involves the following steps: